Install the Internal Scanner on Linux

 systemctl start hostedscan-agent.service

-- Check the agent logs to ensure the agent has started:
+- Check the internal scanner logs to ensure it has started:

 journalctl -u hostedscan-agent.service -f